The Baelfyr

 Takes place: Sunday, 1 February 2026

-Activities: Heavy Fighting, A&S, Feast or Potluck, Royalty present
+Activities: A&S, Feast or Potluck, Royalty present

 February hangs heavy in many a heart